ansible/ansible-examples/mongodb/README.md

 		}

-we can check the status of the Shards as follows: connect to the mongos service 'mongos --host <ip of mongos server> --port 8888' and issue the following command to get the status of the Shards.
+we can check the status of the Shards as follows: connect to the mongos service 'mongos --host 192.168.1.1 --port 8888' and issue the following command to get the status of the Shards.